- Flag of the United States of America

 The COE had planned to collect the necessary signatures (more than 500,000) to propose the lyrics as the official anthem of Spain as a popular initiative.
 However, and due to the lukewarm reaction to the proposal, it decided to withdraw the lyrics.

-Listen to the Spanish National Anthem in MP3 format.
+Listen to the Spanish National Anthem.

 A convention to draft a new constitution convened on the 22nd of August, 1978 with representatives from all the political parties.
 There were difficulties reaching consensus on issues such as education, abortion, death penalty, and socioeconomic matters, due to differences between the two main parties (centrists and socialists).
 However, an agreement was reached and cemented by the creation of a Constitutional Court responsible for the interpretation of the Constitution.
 The final text was approved by a public referendum on December 6th, 1978 with 88% of the votes.
 The most important achievement of the Spanish Constitution of 1978 is that it has resolved some of the historical problems that hung over the Spanish people for over a century.